-Management Fees Paid In 2017
+Management Fees Paid In 2018

-In 2017, Inovalis S.A. was compensated under the terms of Management Agreement dated April 10, 2013 and which expires upon the April 1, 2018 effective date of the amended and restated Management Agreement.
-Below are the terms under which these 2017 payments made.
+In 2018, Inovalis S.A. was compensated under the terms of Management Agreement dated April 10, 2013, the Second Amended and Restated Management Agreement dated March 15, 2018 and the Third Amended and Restated Management Agreement dated May 15, 2018.